matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 ### Discovery via WebFinger

 OIDC already has a standard way to discover OP from an identifier: WebFinger.
-This is already adopted by Mastodon, and might help solving logging in via 3PIDs like emails.
+This is already adopted by Mastodon, and might help solve logging in via 3PIDs like emails.

 Sample exchange: